khasan2k/DevOps/storage_management.md

 - Extend the logical volumes (LVs): Expand your logical volumes to use the new space.

-## Steps to Create an LVM Partition and Filesystem
+## Steps to Create a new LVM Partition and Filesystem

 **Steps 1:** List Block Devices\
 `sudo lsblk`